cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/project/_index.md

 In the project, you will use all the features of C language and a few more new tools (git, make) to build a game.
 You will be given some basic code, with tasks for implementing certain functions.
 The project will help you build your confidence in large-scale programming with 1000+ lines of code.
 We will provide reference material for learning useful tools like git/make.
 You must learn some of these yourself (TAs could volunteer to help).

 **Grading:** As mentioned the project is optional and you can score 100% marks in this course without doing it.
 The project is mainly to do something fun with programming.
 We will also provide 5% bonus marks which will be evaluated based on a viva after the endsem.
 If a student doing the project gets a total of more than 100, we will round it down to 100.
+If you want your project to be evaluated and be eligible for bonus marks, please fill out this form by Friday 9pm: https://forms.office.com/r/y9gEy6jFGK .
+You may withdraw also before 9pm by mentioning "withdrawn" by editing the name field in the same form.
+We will release the problem statements/code for the project for everyone and you are encoraged to try it out even if you have not opted for bonus marks.

 **Honour Code:** The grading is based on viva and if we find that you don't understand your code, then there will be a negative marking!.
+We will also have intermediate evaluations to test wheather you are regularly solving the problem.
+Failing intermediate evals, will result in negative marking and loss of eligibility for bonus marks.

 **Other Requirements:** You will need to create a GitHub account (https://github.com/).
 This is only because they provide some tools which allow us to grade and give feedback easily.

-Interested students, please fill out this form by Friday 9pm: https://forms.office.com/r/y9gEy6jFGK .
-You may withdraw also before 9pm by mentioning "withdrawn" by editing the name field in the same form.

 ## FAQs